kartograph/kartograph.org/docs/kartograph.py/index.md

     K = Kartograph()
     K.generate(config, outfile='mymap.svg')

 The following chapters will cover the details of the map configuration syntax.
+The example configurations are shown in JSON format.

 ## Adding Map Layers